January – Garnet

 Many people think of topaz as a blue gemstone, but it also comes in shades of yellow, orange, red, pink, purple, and brown.
-Imperial topaz is a reddish orange to orange- red, and is very expensive.
-Sherry topaz is yellowish brown to orange.
-It is often called “precious” to tell it apart from other, less expensive stones that are a similar color.
+Imperial topaz is a reddish-orange to orange-red and is very expensive.
+Sherry topaz is yellowish brown to orange and often called “precious” to tell them apart from other, less expensive stones that are a similar color.

 December – Turquoise, Tanzanite

-Turquoise is a colored stone found only in places that are dry and barren.
+Turquoise is a colored stone found only in dry and barren places.
 People like its color and its rich history.
 The colors of this stone range from different shades of green to a bright sky blue called “robin’s-egg” blue.
 In the U.S., it is famous for its jewelry made by Native Americans.
 It also has a rich history with the ancient Egyptians and Chinese people.

 A few deceased ago, a beautiful blue gemstone was discovered in the African country of Tanzania.
-The stone, named after the country where it was found, is called tanzanite.
-It can be a clear blue, violet-blue, or bluish purple.
+The stone, named after the country where found, is called tanzanite.
+It can be a transparent blue, violet-blue, or bluish purple.
 The richer the color of the tanzanite, the more valuable it is.
-Pure blue or rich violet blue stones are the most valuable tanzanites.
+Pure blue or rich violet-blue stones are the most valuable tanzanites.
 Tanzanite is also pleochroic.